UniversityOfSaintThomas/Cascade_documentation/capricorn/README.md

 -   Republishing the site will re-deploy the pages that were deleted
 -   Notify members of the web team and ITS immediately of what happened

-**Avoid this mistake by confirming the destinations and transports are removed from the new site copy before you proceed with anything else.**
+Avoid this mistake by confirming the **_Destinations and Transports are removed_** from the new site copy before you proceed with anything else.

 ## Site Settings